jithingithub99/Alerts/README.md

 As the Kubermatic cluster controller is managing the StatefulSet object, it's not possible to override the resource limits directly in the StatefulSet object. it would be possible you set the spec.pause=true, but this breaks the update and control behaviour of KKP, as pause means, to disable the cluster controller at all.

-A better and constant solution is to overwrite the value at the spec.componentsOverride field, similar as described for e.g. etcd in the official KKP documentation - Scaling the Control Plane.(If the pod is controlled by deployment we can directly edit deployment and update the resource linit value-make sure we scale down the replica first)
+A better and constant solution is to overwrite the value at the spec.componentsOverride field, similar as described for e.g. etcd in the official KKP documentation - Scaling the Control Plane.(If the pod is controlled by deployment we can directly edit deployment and update the resource limit & request values-make sure we scale down the replica first)

 ` kubectl edit cluster clustername`